×

 When we asked people what advice they would give someone preparing to move to El Nido, they said:

 "El Nido is a beautiful tropical paradise, known for its stunning beaches, clear waters, and diverse marine life.
 Before moving there, expats should be aware that the cost of living is relatively low compared to Western countries, but the wages are also significantly lower.
 The official language is Filipino, but English is widely spoken, especially in tourist areas.
 However, learning some basic Filipino phrases can be beneficial.
 The climate is tropical, with a dry season from November to April and a wet season from May to October.
 It can get very hot and humid, especially during the summer months.
 Healthcare facilities in El Nido are basic, so for serious medical conditions, you may need to travel to Puerto Princesa or Manila.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 The local cuisine is a mix of Filipino, Spanish, and Asian influences, with seafood being a staple.
 Public transportation is limited to tricycles, motorcycles, and jeepneys.
 For longer distances, you can rent a car or take a boat.
 The internet connection can be slow and unreliable, especially in remote areas.
 El Nido is generally safe, but like anywhere, it's important to take precautions against petty crime.
 The culture is very friendly and welcoming, but it's important to respect local customs and traditions.
 Finally, while El Nido is a popular tourist destination, it's also a protected area.
-Expats should be mindful of their environmental impact and adhere to local regulations to preserve the area's natural beauty," wrote one member in El Nido.
+Expats should be mindful of their environmental impact and adhere to local regulations to preserve the area's natural beauty," explained one expat living in El Nido, Philippines.

 How do I find a place to live in El Nido?